Welcome to today's edition of the Rush 24-7 podcast.

 And I don't want to get anybody in trouble.

-Copywriting is one of the most apparently it's one of the most difficult things in the world to do.
+Copywriting is one of the most, apparently, it's one of the most difficult things in the world to do.

-Sixty-second piece of copy come in at 75 seconds.
+60-second piece of copy come in at 75 seconds.

-The advertiser once so much said, it's not written in my voice.
+Advertiser once so much said, it's not written in my voice.

 Kit's job was to pare it down to 50 seconds.

-So there was enough time for me to be me.
+So there was enough time for me to be me, inject my personality in the commercial.

 He rewrote all the copy.